List of Komi Can't Communicate characters: First year classmates

-Shinobino dresses and acts like a ninja, including constantly wearing a face mask.
+Shinobino dresses and acts like a ninja, including constantly wearing a face mask and a black bandana with a metal plate.
 He is part of Komi's self-appointed bodyguards.
 Along with his friends Chiarai and Sonoda, he regularly fantasizes about dating the girls in his class.
 His name is a reference to his ninja attitude, being homophone to the Japanese term (忍びの者, shinobi no mono), meaning "a person in hiding".